Hello, hello, hello!!

 Another positive is that the clothing looks good, and they have some great designs.
 I have no idea of comfort or fit because I have yet to receive anything in my size to actually try on.
 Again, I trust Courtney’s opinion, so I’m thinking I will actually really like the items I ordered.
 But will they be worth the trouble I went through?
 Will they be worth the trip to Hell and back?
 We shall see- I’m keeping my fingers crossed.
 As for Fabletics knowing they were dealing with a blogger, and all these issues still happened, it really makes me wonder how non-bloggers are treated, and what kind of things go wrong for them…

 Keep checking back, as I’ll update when (and if) I receive what I actually ordered- I’m hoping it will be worth it!
+Click here if you’d like to take the risk!

 Have you experienced Fabletics in any way?
 I’d love to hear about it- and I’m really hoping there are some positive experiences with the process so that my negatives can be balanced out.
 Scroll down to comment below!